-Employees work indoors and outdoors, during all hours of the day and night, including weekends; are occasionally exposed to loud noise levels including sirens and firearms training, cold and hot temperatures, inclement weather conditions, vibration, confining workspace, chemicals, mechanical and/or electrical hazards, and hazardous physical substances and fumes.
-Employees may interact with staff and/or public and private representatives in potentially hostile environments, and be involved in interpreting and enforcing District policies and procedures as well as California Penal Codes and Vehicle Codes.
+Employees work indoors and outdoors, and are exposed to loud noise levels, cold and hot temperatures, inclement weather conditions, vibration, confining workspace, chemicals, mechanical and/or electrical hazards, and hazardous physical substances and fumes.
+Employees may interact with staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.